mradobuljac/showcase-data-pipeline/README.md

 ### Redshift
 - Provisioning Redshift from IaaC template is not in scope of this project.
 Please create your own cluster.
 - Please ensure that IAM role attached to your cluster can COPY from S3, and that Cluster can be accessed from local clients, including Airflow.
-- change airflow/dags/redshift_config.txt values to your cluster values.
+- Change airflow/dags/redshift_config.txt values to your cluster values.
-- change IAM Role in s3_to_stage_products.sql, s3_to_stage_sales.sql, and s3_to_stage_customers.sql to IAM role attached to your cluster.
+- Change IAM Role in s3_to_stage_products.sql, s3_to_stage_sales.sql, and s3_to_stage_customers.sql to IAM role attached to your cluster.

 ### Clone the repository
 ```bash